Best Hammer Drills: Easily Work Through Concrete

 Q: What’s the difference between a hammer drill and an impact drill?

 An impact drill doesn't hammer the material in the same way as a hammer drill does.
 It uses a rotational motion instead of a hammering motion.

 Q: Can a hammer drill be used as a regular drill?

 It depends on the brand.
 If it only has a hammer mode, you can't use it as a regular drill.
 However, some have both hammer and drill settings; just make sure to use the proper bit.

 Q: Can I use a regular drill on concrete?

-A: Yes, but it won't be easy.
-The best-corded hammer drill for concrete is faster and more efficient.
+Yes, but it won't be easy.
+A corded hammer drill for concrete is faster and more efficient.
 The job will take longer if you use a regular drill.

 Our top pick for the best hammer drill is the DeWalt 20V MAX XR Lithium Ion Brushless 3-Speed Hammer Drill Kit.
 It works quickly and efficiently on masonry materials and holds its charge for a very long time.
 It's compact yet powerful and is very versatile, with several ranges of speed.

-If you’re on a budget, consider the Makita Lithium-Ion Brushless Cordless 1/2" Hammer Driver-Drill.
+If you’re on a budget, consider the Bosch Bulldog Xtreme Concrete/Masonry Rotary Hammer Power Drill.